corecodeio/TechnicalRecruitmentBootcamp/README.md

 You can find the actual schedule [here](src/schedule)

 ## Recordings
-Each code session will be recorded and uploaded to YouTube, if you could not attend a session or want to review the session, you can find all sessions [here](https://www.youtube.com/...).
+Each code session will be recorded and uploaded to our Google Drive, if you could not attend a session or want to review the session, you can find all sessions [here]().
 Sessions are uploaded by 9pm.

 ## Interesting
 [Here](src/interesting) you can find different interesting links about the topics you learn.